ucozlab/react-redux/guide-2-container-components/README.md

 ## ES6 Arrow Functions

 ES6 arrow functions are very popular in React tutorials online.
 While the CSS-Tricks tutorial doesn't use ES6 features, the code at this guide will.
-Here's a brief explaination of how they work:
+Here's a brief explanation of how they work:

 ```js
 // Old way with ES5